MatthijsKamstra/haxejs/haxe/about.md

 My primary reasons to write this documentation is the fact that the focus of Haxe seems to be on games.
 This may not be a conscious decision.
 It's not strange because [Nicolas](https://twitter.com/ncannasse) (original creator of Haxe) earns his money with [games](http://shirogames.com/).

 I think it's a mistake from the HaxeFoundation to leave this impression as-is!
-If Haxe wants to attract more developer, become mainstream it should focus (more) on JavaScript target.
+If Haxe wants to attract more developer.
+Become mainstream it should focus (more) on JavaScript target.

 We (Haxe) need more people that speak up, about other things then games!